AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/model-data-in-schemas.md

 ## Create Offline Purchase Events Schema

 Now let's create a schema based on the **[!UICONTROL XDM ExperienceEvent]** class for Luma's offline purchase data.
-Since you are now getting familiar with the schema editor UI, I will reduce the number of screenshots in the instructions:
+Since you are now getting familiar with the schema editor user interface, I will reduce the number of screenshots in the instructions:

 1. Create a schema with the **[!UICONTROL XDM ExperienceEvent]** class
 1. Add the standard field group **[!UICONTROL Commerce Details]** to capture common order details.
 Spend a few minutes exploring the objects inside.